 But it was a hard to ignore.
 Adolf Hitler was a virtual resident of the village after he took possession of the Kehlsteinhaus, a mountaintop mansion built for his 50th birthday in 1939 by his aide Martin Borman.
 The building atop the Obersalzberg was soon dubbed the Eagle’s Nest.

-When I visited Berchtesgaden in April 1966 for a U.S. armed forces religious retreat, unscathed reminders of the Nazi past dominated the village.
+When I visited Berchtesgaden in Spring 1966 for a U.S. armed forces religious retreat, unscathed reminders of the Nazi past dominated the village.
 Elegant stone barracks for SS Officers were converted to luxurious billets for U.S. military visitors.
 Each building still bore a bas relief carving of the SS eagle, but where the fierce talons had once grasped a rigid swastika, the Nazi emblem had been chipped away and replaced with the letters, “USA.”

 I don’t know who first thought of converting this enclave of Nazism into a religious retreat center for U.S. armed forces families.
 Whoever it was had a fine sense of irony or perhaps just a great sense of humor, which describes none of the generals I knew.

 Each spring and summer, various church denominations held weeklong hymn-sings in buildings that once resounded with the Horst Wessel song.
 The Baptist retreat (mostly Southern Baptist – the more liberal American Baptists were regarded with paranoid suspicion) was held each April when the snows began to melt and the Berchtesgaden valley turned luscious and green again.